-A.2.3.
-Ecological Integrity Metrics
+A.2.3 Ecological Integrity Metrics

 A synopsis of the ecological metrics and ratings is presented in Tables 1 and 2.
 The three tiers refer to levels of intensity of sampling required to document a metric.
 Tier 1 metrics are able to be assessed using remote sensing imagery, such as satellite or aerial photos.
 Tier 2 typically require some kind of ground sampling, but may require only qualitative or semi-quantitative data.
 Tier 3 metrics typically require a more intensive plot sampling or other intensive sampling approach.
 A given measure could be assessed at multiple tiers, though some tiers are not doable at Tier 1 (i.e., they require a ground visit).
-A given metric could be assessed at multiple tiers, though some tiers of ground of ground visit).
+A given metric could be assessed at multiple tiers, though some metrics cannot be measured at Tier 1 (i.e., they require some kind of ground visit).
 The focus for this System is primarily on metrics using both Tier 1 and Tier 2 metrics.